bytinbit/nobubo/README.md

 $ python -m nobubo --il 1 8 4 -il 34 7 3 --ol a0 "home/alice/mypattern.pdf"  "home/alice/results/mypattern_a0.pdf"
 ```

-The first overview sheet is on page 1 with 4 rows, 8 columns: `--il 1 8 4`.
-The second overview sheet is on page 34 with 3 rows, 7 columns: `--il 34 7 3`.
+The first overview sheet is on page 1 with 8 columns, 4 rows: `--il 1 8 4`.
+The second overview sheet is on page 34 with 7 columns, 3 rows: `--il 34 7 3`.
 The assembly is from top left to bottom right, the output on A0.

-### Example with just a collage
+### Example with a collage output

 ``` bash
 $ python -m nobubo --il 1 8 4 --il 34 7 3 "home/alice/mypattern.pdf"  "home/alice/results/mypattern_a0.pdf"